tzhg/my-budget/README.md

-# Budget visualiser
+# my-budget

 This is a simple tool for visualising household financial data.
-A demo, using simulated data, is available [here](https://tzhg.github.io/cash-flower).
+A demo, using simulated data, is available [here](https://tzhg.github.io/my-budget/).
 After providing it with the necessary data, the program illustrates various variables over various time periods using bar charts.